This article will show you how to use Gaia GPS with Android Auto.

 Important note about feature availability and safety:

 Due to the inherent risks of using a screen while operating a vehicle, Google employs strict restraints on how apps behave in Android Auto.
-As a result, it's not possible to:
+As a result, it's not possible to tap on items on the map while driving.

 "Please allow Gaia GPS to access your location in Android settings."